Summary of Trial Management Systems Workstream 4 Document B

 Outline procedures and timelines for storage/destruction of biopsies, tissue samples, genetic material, etc.

-Additional Reading: A Guide to Efficient Trial Management - Trial Managers’ Network (pdf).
+Additional Reading: A Guide to Efficient Trial Management - Trial Managers’ Network (.PDF) (pdf).

 Updated in October 2022: T Symons Associates Ltd